-The Casio LK280 Lighted Keyboard comes with 61 light-up keys and is perfect for any beginner.
+The Casio LK280 Lighted Keyboard comes with 61 light-up keys that makes it easy for you to learn simple songs, and is perfect for beginner, mostly kids who get fascinated by the light-up keys.
 It has a built-in recorder and comes with over 100 built-in songs for you to practice.
 You can also add more MIDI files using the SD card to play along to your favorite tunes.
 The package comes with Headphones, Power Supply, and Stand.
+See PRICE on Amazon.

 Table of Contents

 PROS – 61 touch keys, SD card slot, USB, value-for-money

 Serious beginners or intermediate players looking for a budget keyboard.